sjorford/democlub-userscripts/README.md

 Speed up bulk add page:
 * Line up labels and fields in tabular format
 * Show one row at a time
-* Option to include only active parties (with at least one candidate in a current election) in the dropdown list
+* Option to include only active parties in the dropdown list (those with at least one candidate in a current election)
 * Hide instructions

 ### democlub-bulk-adding-review.user.js